 The biggest question for 8AM people is when you need to arrive.
 We’re suggesting no later than 6:30AM, but we’ve seen some sites that say as late as 7AM is correct.
 Personally, we’d arrive no later than 6AM, but we’re those people.

-General Strategy in Galaxy’s Edge
+Reservation Period Strategy in Galaxy’s Edge

 For the purposes of this post, we’re going to break Galaxy’s Edge into five components: